aymerick/kowa/README.md

     $ cd $GOPATH/src/github.com/aymerick/kowa
     $ make build

-Setup the database:
+Setup the database and the upload dir:

-    $ ./kowa setup -t `/path/to/kowa-themes` -u `/path/to/kowa-client/public/upload`
+    $ ./kowa setup -u `/path/to/kowa-client/public/upload`

-  - The `-t` flag points to the `kowa-themes` directory you previously cloned.
-  - The `-u` flag is mandatory and indicates where uploaded files are stored (ie. the `/public/upload` dir of `kowa-client`).
+The `-u` flag is mandatory and indicates where uploaded files are stored (ie. the `/public/upload` directory of `kowa-client`).

 Add a user with two sites:

     $ ./kowa add_user mike mike@asso.ninja Michelangelo TMNT pizzaword
     $ ./kowa add_site site1 'My First Site' mike
     $ ./kowa add_site site2 'My Second Site' mike

 Start server:

-    $ cd ../..
     $ ./kowa server -s -t `/path/to/kowa-themes` -u `/path/to/kowa-client/public/upload`

-The `-s` flag activates serving of static sites.
+  - The `-s` flag activates serving of static sites.
+  - The `-t` flag points to the `kowa-themes` directory that you previously cloned.

 The server is now waiting for API requests on port `35830` and serves generated sites on port `48910`.